Our Belief: We believe that a child’s starting point does not determine their outcome

 Key Stage 3 is a three-year programme of study.
 This ensures the curriculum is broad and does not narrow too quickly.
 It is important that all students experience a variety of subjects.

-All students follow the National Curriculum by studying English, Mathematics, Science, Art, Geography, History, ICT, French or Spanish, Performing Arts (Music and Drama), Physical Education, Religious Education and Design Technology.
+All students follow the National Curriculum by studying English, Mathematics, Science, Art, Geography, History, ICT, French or Spanish, Performing Arts, Physical Education, Religious Education and Design Technology.
 The Key Stage 3 curriculum develops a strong foundation for these subject areas, strengthening skills and building knowledge required for further study, whilst striving to develop a passion and enthusiasm for learning.
-The curriculum and schemes of learning are being audited to ensure they are as least as ambitious as the National Curriculum requires.
+The curriculum and schemes of learning are continuously audited to ensure they are as least as ambitious as the National Curriculum requires.
 There is also dedicated curriculum time to careers and PSHE (Learning for Life).

 Key Stage 4

-Key Stage 4 will not start until students are in Year 10 to enable more students to develop the MFL skills in Years 7-9 to be able to access the more academic EBACC suite of subjects.
+Key Stage 4 begins when students are in Year 10 to enable more students to develop the MFL skills in Years 7-9 to be able to access the more academic Ebacc suite of subjects.

 At OMA, we believe that students should have an education that is wider than what is learned in lessons.
-Therefore it is encouraged that students have opportunities to take part in visits and trips to widen their cultural capital.
+Therefore, it is encouraged that students have opportunities to take part in visits and trips to widen their cultural capital.
 Students are also encouraged to take part in a wide range of enrichment activities in terms of clubs that take place at lunchtime and at the end of the Academy day.
 More information about the enrichment programme can be found HERE.